GDD 2

 Guidelines

-Motor (e.g. more than one type of input device), Cognitive (e.g. contextual in-game help), Vision (e.g. color blindness safe colors), Hearing (e.g. subtitles), General (e.g. difficulty levels).
+Make sure to cover accessibility options in regards to Motor (e.g. more than one type of input device), Cognitive (e.g. contextual in-game help), Vision (e.g. color blindness safe colors), Hearing (e.g. subtitles), and General (e.g. difficulty levels).
 You can look up more details here.

 Submission